moonthought/moonthought.github.io/content/posts/all-your-mainstream-ui-frameworks-are-lying-to-you.md

 In addition, each of the variables or properties used in the code presented can be reactive.
 This way, every time we have a change in the list of users or their attributes, it will be reflected in the final layout.

 Why not `for/map` loop?
-Because for/map-loops are a black box: they're detached from the context of what's being called inside them.
-React, for example, requires developers to specify unique keys for each item in such a list.
+Because for/map-loops are a black box: they're detached from the context of what's being called inside them and we can't act in advance.
+React, for example, requires developers to specify unique keys for each item in such a list to make them stable.
 Yet another hack to solve the problem presented by themselves.

-Also, this `list` function is a bit more interesting than it might seem at first glance.
-Instead of computing each item in a list each time, templates (js templates, not to be confused with templates from Vue and others) for a content are generated in advance, one for each `list` call.
+Also, this `list` function above is a bit more interesting than it might seem at first glance.
+Instead of computing each item in a list each time it changes, templates (js templates, not to be confused with templates from Vue and others) for a content are generated in advance, one for each `list` call.
 Thus, for each change in the reactive value of `users` array, we only need to create a new instance of the already configured template, instead of calculating everything in runtime.

 But unfortunately, many modern solutions utilize Virtual DOM and reconciliation, introducing phases to double-check changes to structures returned from components.
 This is what leads to redraws and performance problems.
 As well as some artificial constraints.

 Gotta hand it to the Svelte, tho.
 Svelte does not rely on a virtual DOM and instead uses a compiler to convert components into JavaScript.
-This JS code will be pretty much efficient, but other problems appear: an unnecessary build step, Svelte-specific code is not really removed from the final bundle.
-And we still have a problem with re-renders.
+This JS code will be pretty much efficient, but other problems appear: an unnecessary build step and Svelte-specific code is not really removed from the final bundle.
+And we still have a problem with re-renders and fake syntax.

 Ok, back to topic.
 What about event handlers and attributes specification?
 Well, we can imagine something like the following: